Computing MHD equilibria of stellarators with a flexible coordinate frame: Conclusion

 \section{Conclusion}

 In this work, we proposed a new and flexible approach of representing the geometry of 3D MHD equilibria of strongly shaped stellarators.
 Motivated by the discovery of new configurations found by means of the near-axis expansion (NAE), we adopt the idea of an axis-following frame with cross-sections normal to the axis, instead of the usual cylindrical coordinates ('\RZF{}').
-We show the deficiencies of the conventional Frenet frame, such as abrupt sign changes or unnecessary twists and we introduce a generalized Frenet frame ('\GFF{}'), which overcomes these deficiencies.
+We show the deficiencies of the conventional Frenet frame, such as abrupt \hlchangedrev{flips of the basis vector directions} or unnecessary twists and we introduce a \hlchangedrev{general coordinate} frame (\GFF{}), which overcomes these deficiencies.
 We describe the steps needed for implementation of the \GFF{} in the 3D MHD equilibrium solver GVEC.

 Using the \GFF{} for the particular case of a two-field-periodic QI-configuration, we show that far fewer degrees of freedom are needed for the representation of the boundary, compared to the \RZF{}.
 Consequently, we found that an accurate equilibrium solution, obtained in GVEC with the \GFF{}, also needs less resolution and less iterations to converge, compared to the equilibrium solution with the \RZF{}.